-MCTS will regularly communicate safety and safety awareness information to employees: A safety board will be designated at all work locations for posting the Safety Policy, the updated Risk Register and any promotional information for safety issues.
+MCTS will regularly communicate safety and safety awareness information to employees: A Safety department member follows up directly with the reporter of a safety hazard if they are self-identified to let them know what actions were taken to address their report.
+A safety board is designated at all work locations for posting the Safety Policy, the updated Risk Register and any promotional information for safety issues.